 The Dark Side: Skin Colour and K-pop

-All societies are obsessed with beauty, but South Korea is often agreed to be a society where this obsession is more apparent.
+All societies are obsessed with beauty, and South Korea’s is no different.
 Every part of the body has a specific ideal to which the members of society are encouraged to aspire: double eyelids for eyes, v-lines for chins, s-lines for curves, choco-abs for, well, abs — the list goes on and is constantly being added to.
 But one of the oldest facets of beauty which is still highly regarded in modern day South Korea, and Asia, is fair skin.

 Beauty trends tend to be set by the rich and the famous, and this has been true throughout time.
 In the past, the lives and habits of the wealthy and upper-class members of society were watched and imitated by an often aspirational community; if one could not be wealthy and influential, then one could least give the appearance of being so.
 In the case of skin tone, members of high-class families could afford to not work and farm their own land, and as a result took on a paler complexion caused by a lack of exposure to the sun; by contrast, the poorer members of society would have a darker skin tone achieved from months spent outside working in the fields (usually owned by the aforementioned wealthy).
 As such, a fair complexion was looked upon more favourably in assessing beauteous worth, and was done so universally, in both the East and West.
 With the coming of the industrial revolution in the West, though, there was a reversal as the common worker spent more time indoors in factories and thus became paler and more susceptible to diseases like rickets due to vitamin D deficiency compounded by poor nutrition; this led to the pale look largely falling out of favour in Western society, where nowadays the “glowing, healthy” tan is more popular.